sal-uva/radical-serp-searcher/README.md

    - URL to a 4CAT server that runs the [Screenshot Generator extension](https://github.com/digitalmethodsinitiative/4cat_web_studies_extensions).

 3. Set other config options (like `TEMPERATURE` or `MIN_TOXICITY`).
 4. Run `start.py`.
-Do this over time to keep track of emerging questions posed
+Do this over time to keep track of emerging radical questions and how search engines respond to these.